nlenssen/gistempUncertaintyEnsemble/README.md

 `ensembleOutDir/` The directory where the final ensemble and related analyses are saved `plotdir/` The directory figures (in PDF format) are written to

+## Recommended Architecture

+This analysis was run on an AWS m7i.24xlarge (96 core, 384 GB RAM) instance with a mounted solid-state drive.
+As this analysis is often I/O limited, a SSD can dramatically improve the wall-time for running the full analysis.

+The analysis can be run on smaller clusters, but the number of cores used for various steps will need to be adjusted in `Namelists/awsNamelist.Rnl`.
+The limiting factor will generally be the avaiaible memory, not the number of avaiable cores.

 ## GHCN-ERSST-GISTEMP Ensemble
 * Currently being run on NASA Discover